 With Jan Vondrak.
 FOCS 2013 .
-Submitted to SICOMP Special Issue on FOCS (by invitation), SIGecom Exchanges 12.2 (invited letter)
+SICOMP 2016, Special issue on FOCS

 - Learning using Local Membership Queries.

 With Pranjal Awasthi and Varun Kanade.
-COLT 2013, Best Student (Co-authored) Paper Award .
+COLT 2013, Best Student (co-authored) Paper Award

 - Statistical Algorithms and a Lower Bound for Detecting Planted Cliques.

 With Elena Grigorescu, Lev Reyzin, Santosh Vempala and Ying Xiao.
 STOC 2013 .
+JACM 2017 .

 - Nearly Optimal Solutions for the Chow Parameters Problem and Low-weight Approximation of Halfspaces.

 With Anindya De, Ilias Diakonikolas and Rocco Servedio.
-STOC 2012; JACM (to appear) .
+STOC 2012; JACM 2014 .